Each term is intended to be a brief definition to enable you to better understand the term as it is used in a particular blog post.

 Annuitant: An individuals entitled to receive benefits from an annuity.
 The individuals may be the same as, or different from, the owners of the annuity contract.

-Annuitization: The irrevocable structured payout of income with a specified payment beginning at a specified date, paid at specified intervals over a stated period of months or years or for the duration of the annuitant's and potentially his/her spouse's and/or other individuals' lifetime(s) depending upon the payout option selected.
+Annuitization: The irrevocable structured payout of an annuity with a specified payment beginning at a specified date, paid at specified intervals over a stated period of months or years or for the duration of the annuitant's and potentially his/her spouse's and/or other individuals' lifetime(s) depending upon the payout option selected.

 Annuitize: See Annuitization.